drclaw1394/perl-io-fd/README.md

 **Changes:**

-All functions creating a new fd now behave more perlish and apply the CLOEXEC if larger than `$^F`  to prevent fd leakage.
+All functions creating a new fd now behave more perlish and apply  O\_CLOEXEC if larger than `$^F`  to prevent fd leakage.
 This may result in an extra system call you didn't need if your program never calls `exec`.
-To disable this, increase the value of `$^F`.
+To disable this, increase the value of `$^F` as per normal.

 Functions now throw **exceptions** when output variables (fds) are read only when they need to be writable.
 This matches Perl behaviour in the same scenario